Planning your trip to SE Asia and looking for the best places to visit in Malaysia? Read on!

 How To See Orangutans In Borneo Independently

 The variation in everything I experienced in Malaysia left me with an urge to see and do more throughout the country.
-Malaysia a feast for one’s senses!
+Malaysia is a feast for one’s senses!

 I hope this article encourages you to plan a visit to Malaysia and embrace its diversity.